American business faced twenty-five years of little

 almost 1,000 employees, over 60% make over $100,000 PER YEAR AND FIVE

 PERCENT MAKE OVER $200.000 PER YEAR.
 27. Between the 1980's and 2012, the number of Irish men enrolled in

-seminary dropped from more than 150 per year to only 16 in 2012.
+seminary dropped from more than 150 per year to only 16.
 BBC as

 reported in The Week.

 28. Two-thirds of 53 women who died between ages 32 and 101 had male DNA

 which researches believed migrated from the male fetuses the women

 carried.
 The were less likely to develop Alzheimer's so it must of